 - Encroach on parental rights.

-- Give away or loan public money or resources to friends and family.
+- Accept, give away or loan public money or resources to friends and family.

 - Infringe on Constitutionally protected rights.